 The following is a selection of neighborhoods, price ranges, and Airbnb options that may be worth checking out if you are visiting the city for a specific purpose and need to fix your location.
 (If booking your first Airbnb, be sure to register your account using our referral link to receive a stay credit on us.
-Typical promotions are $25 discounts!)
+The promotion value changes, but is often around $25!)

 - For sports fans, you may want to look for an Airbnb on the North Side so you will be in somewhat easy walking distance to the Steelers and Pirates stadiums.

-- A private room in the Mexican War Streets neighborhood runs about $80-$110 per night (examples 1, 2, and 3 here) and private home rentals start at $200 or more (examples 1 and 2).
+- A private room in the Mexican War Streets neighborhood runs about $80-$110 per night and private home rentals start at $200 or more.
 This neighborhood has charming architecture, is rather quiet, and has a few restaurants and bars within walking distance.

-- A private room in Deutschtown runs about $70-$90 per night (example 1) and private home rentals start at $115 (examples 1 and 2).
+- A private room in Deutschtown runs about $70-$90 per night and private home rentals start at $115.
 This neighborhood has a few decent restaurants and dive bars, and has more street traffic than the Mexican War Streets which at times may be questionable (at night-time especially).

 - For those catching a show in the Theater District, a North Side location would also be fantastic to help avoid the crazy overnight parking fees found downtown, but you may still want to drive in for the show as walking can be a bit much for some.

-- Downtown has limited options for visitors and private rentals (albeit likely with views) begin at around $250 per night (example 1).
+- Downtown has limited options for visitors and private rentals (albeit likely with views) begin at around $250 per night.
 Parking would be a significant concern here and would likely be extra.

 Looking for more reasons to stay in these neighborhoods?
 Downtown Pittsburgh is home to many attractions including a rather robust gallery crawl, historic Point State Park and the Fort Pitt Museum, and an increasing number of good restaurants.